iarsystems/iar-vsc-build/README.md

 An IAR Embedded Workbench or IAR Build Tools installation is required to use this extension.
 See [Compatibility](#compatibility) table below for detailed information.

+> [!TIP]
-> 💡️ To debug your Embedded Workbench projects from VS Code, please also see the [IAR C-SPY Debug extension](https://marketplace.visualstudio.com/items?itemName=iarsystems.iar-debug).
+>To debug your Embedded Workbench projects from VS Code, please also see the [IAR C-SPY Debug extension](https://marketplace.visualstudio.com/items?itemName=iarsystems.iar-debug).

 ## Getting started